gottipati/Book-a-Ride---Careem/README.md

 -> Based on the geo location of customer, the back end server will display nearest drivers location with early time arrival.

 -> The customer can choose his desired cab and confirm the payment.

+Please see the design document for complete design of the architecture and code explanations.